pfwd/talk-static-analysis-phpstan/src/slides.md

 Start clean, continue clean whilst building up confidence with the code

 <!--
-- Be aware of known issues before deployment
+- Be aware of known issues before 1st deployment
 - Gain visual feedback on what parts of code needs to be fixed
 - Spot potential gotchas in the new architecture
-- Create a CI that reports errors
+- Create a CI that reports errors quickly
 - Ensure the team follows the same rules
 - Move quickly whilst building stability
 -->